vincentbernat/vxfld/doc/source/vxsndctl.rst

 The vxsndctl utility provides the following commands:

-fdb
+fdb [<vni>]
-  Displays the current set of VXLANS the registration daemons have reported to the service node.
+  Displays the current set of addresses that the registration daemons have reported to the service node.
+Provide a VNI to print addresses for a specific VNI.

 get config [<parameter>]
   Displays vxsnd's runtime configuration.
 Providing a parameter prints a